timhernand08/Quote---Joke-Generator/README.md

 They don't have the guts!

 Make a new request: done
+Data has been saved to memory.
+Thank you for using the Quote & Joke Generator!
 ```
 ## New Features!
 Added memory database.
 This will store the last quotes and jokes that were given before the user terminated the program with "done".
 This will allow the program